Pakistani paramilitary force raids home of New York Times reporter

 The search at the Islamabad home of Salman Masood came more than two years after Pakistan expelled the Times’ bureau chief, Declan Walsh, during national elections.

 A team of the paramilitary Rangers force arrived at Masood’s house at around 7:30 a.m.
-(0230 GMT), he said, adding that the officers said they needed to search the home for a “terror suspect.”
+(9.30 a.m.
+ET), he said, adding that the officers said they needed to search the home for a “terror suspect.”

 Pakistan’s interior ministry said in statement that the raid was “in no way reasonable or acceptable”, but did not elaborate why.